- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-- This course is 12 hours and is delivered entirely online asynchronously.
-There are no scheduled class lecture or lab times.
-Students will have access to a real time virtual Q&A session on MS Teams for 1 hour each week.
-Monday, July 21 @ 7pm Monday, July 28 @ 7pm Monday, August 4 @ 7pm Please Note: Participation in the BCIT Learning Hub is mandatory.
-Depending on the student, this course may require an average total time commitment of 12-16+ hours per week.
-Late registration is not permitted.
+- Please email cstflex@bcit.ca for Departmental approval.
+Include your Student number (A0#) and COMP__ and preferred CRN __ and Program Declaration____.
+This course section is delivered entirely online asynchronously.
+There are no face-to-face sessions in this section of COMP 2768.
+The course is 12 hours.
 BCIT Computing is primarily a Microsoft Windows environment.
-Students must provide their own current model Windows-compatible PC. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
-Highspeed internet access is needed.
+Students must provide their own current model Windows-compatible PC with microphone and video camera. i5 or higher equivalent processor, with 8 GB of RAM minimum, and 256 GB minimum storage.
+Highspeed internet access is needed for online sections and for homework.
 Mac users must have the ability to manage and support their iOS computer.
 They may need to create a virtual Windows environment using Parallels or VMWare Fusion.
 COMP instructors may not be able to assist Mac users with software compatibility issues.
 BCIT does not provide access to Parallels or support for students to use a Mac to run Windows.
+Late registration is not permitted.

 Status